jessepav/lacygoill-wiki-backup/tmux/option.md

     $ tmux set -gu clock-mode-colour \; clock-mode
     # the clock is in blue

+A server option has no global value; in this case, just unset the value.

 ##
 ## How to set an option on the condition it hasn't been set yet?